Preparations and packing list

 Backpack

 Backpacks of 50-80 litres, with stiffened back, padded carrying belt, and chest strap are available in many variants.
-The back pack must have the correct length relative to your back so that the weight is evenly distributed between the shoulders and hips.
+The backpack should have the right length for you so that the weight is evenly distributed between shoulders and hips.
 Simple bags without too many pockets and straps often weigh less.
 If you are able to pack less than 10 kg, it's less important to have a padded carrier belt.
-You can use packing bags to sort the contents, and you should have a rain cover to keep the back pack dry.
+You can use packing bags to sort the contents.

 It is recommended to bring a light sleeping bag of 0.5–1 kg with a zipper on the side, since some of the basic accommodations do not include bed linen or wool blankets.
 In some accommodations you will also need a sleeping mat.
 This may also come in handy if you want to take a rest outdoors along the way.